 The setup mirrors that of Plex, making it straightforward for those familiar with Plex.
 After clicking the “Add Media Library” button, select the type of media you want to add: movies, TV shows, or music.

-Once you’ve set up your media libraries and chosen your metadata language, proceed to configuring remote access for your Jellyfin media server.
-Remote access lets you view media content from different locations or devices outside your local network.
-This capability is one of the many benefits of running Jellyfin on Ubuntu.
+Once you’ve set up your media libraries and chosen your metadata language, proceed to configuring remote access.
+Remote access lets you stream media from anywhere outside your local network.

 Enable Remote Access to Your Server

-To enable remote access, allow remote connections to your Jellyfin media server and turn on automatic port mapping.
-Allowing remote connections lets you access your media from any location with internet connectivity.
-Meanwhile, automatic port mapping simplifies the process by opening the required ports for incoming traffic to your Jellyfin server.
+To enable remote access, allow remote connections and turn on automatic port mapping.
+This opens the required ports for incoming traffic to your Jellyfin server.

 After enabling remote access, you can proceed to the next step.
 The next screen confirms that you have finished the installation and that your Jellyfin media server is ready.